infracoder/race-tournament-tracker/README.md

    - Visit `/organizer.html`
    - Login with PIN
    - Click "Initialize Tournament"
+   - Select number of players (8, 9, or 10)
+   - Tournament is configured with dynamic schedule

 2. **Player Registration**:
    - Share the network URL with players
    - Players visit `/register.html`
    - Each player registers with their name
+   - Players receive letters based on configuration (A-H, A-I, or A-J)

 3. **Run Races**:
    - Organizer enters results after each race
    - Leaderboard updates automatically
+   - Number of races matches player count (8, 9, or 10 races)

 4. **Declare Winner**:
-   - After all 9 races, click "Complete Tournament"
+   - After all races are complete, click "Complete Tournament"
    - Winner is displayed with confetti! 🎉

 ## Tournament Rules